What is a Built-In Garage vs. Attached Garage vs. Detached Garage vs. Carport

 Detached Carport (Coverage B)

 Now you know how to identify garage construction types like an expert!
+You can read more about what types of garages are covered by your homeowners insurance.

 At your service,